 Add the herbs, salt and pepper, and stir again.

-When the soup comes to a boil, turn it down to low and simmer for at least one hour, stirring every 15 minutes or so.
+When the soup comes to a boil, turn it down to low and simmer for at least two hours, stirring every 15 minutes or so.

 You may want to add another cup or so of water depending on the consistency you desire.
 We like it thick and chunky.